erizov/Professor/semester_09/lecture_56_os_performance/io_scheduling/school.en.md

 ## Simple Explanation

-Io Scheduling is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+I/O Scheduling is an algorithm used to solve specific problems in computer science.

 ## Where It's Used